verdaccio/verdaccio/website/translated_docs/zh-TW/server.md

 ## Using systemd

 Instead of `forever` you can use `systemd` for starting Verdaccio and keeping it running.
-Verdaccio installation has systemd unit, you only need to copy it: Verdaccio installation has systemd unit, you only need to copy it:
+Verdaccio installation has systemd unit, you only need to copy it: Verdaccio installation has systemd unit, you only need to copy it: Verdaccio installation has systemd unit, you only need to copy it:
 ```bash
 $ sudo cp /usr/lib/node_modules/verdaccio/systemd/verdaccio.service /lib/systemd/system/ && sudo systemctl daemon-reload
 ```